sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/02_inputs.rst

 - `Species Density File`: Either a .csv or .tif file detailing species density.
 - `% of yr`: Represents the percentage of the year.

-Risk layer (Optional)
+Risk Layer (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^

-The risk layer is a receptor file that serves as an additional input to each module and designated which layers are sensitive and would be effected by the acoustics.
-It must be a numerically classified .tif format.
-It is the same as what is used in the shear stress and velocity modules.
+The risk layer is a receptor file that serves as an additional input to each module and designates which layers are sensitive and would be affected by the acoustics.
+It must be a numerically classified .tif format, the same as what is used in the shear stress and velocity modules.

 .. figure:: ../../media/risk_layer_gui_input.webp
-   :scale: 100 %
+   :scale: 100%
    :alt: Risk Layer File

-Represents a layer to evalute change against.
+   Represents a layer to evaluate change against.
 Examples include vegetation habitat, marine ecosystems, contaminated sediments, marine protected areas, or archaeological artifacts.

 - **File Type**: Supports geotiff (.tif) file format.

   - **Geotiff Details**:
     - Must have the same projection and datum as the model files.
     - Will be nearest-neighbor interpolated to align with the model files' grid points (structured/unstructured).
-    - Must be integer classified eg. (0 = 'Kelp', 1 = 'Rock')
+    - Must be integer classified, e.g., (0 = 'Kelp', 1 = 'Rock')